pgxn/rfcs/text/0003-meta-spec-v2.md

 If the string contains no dash, it represents only the OS.
 If it contains a single dash, the values represent the OS and the architecture.
-The complete list of values will be determined by the [bulid farm animals].
-Some likely
+The complete list of values will be derived from the [bulid farm animals] in another RFC.
-Examples:
+Some likely Examples:

+*   `any`: Any platform
 *   `linux`: Any Linux
 *   `linux-amd64`: Any Linux on amd64/x86_64
 *   `gnulinux-amd64`: [GNU] Linux on amd64/x86_64